JAlcocerT/JAlcocerT/content/blog/biz-re-website.md

 {{< /details >}}

-> Site will be ready at `subdomain.jalcocertech.com` and for the user `subdomain.jalcocertech.com/ghost`
+> Site will be ready at `subdomain.jalcocertech.com` and for the creator `subdomain.jalcocertech.com/ghost`

 <!--
 https://www.youtube.com/watch?v=gJxhx5wEAzA